Fourmou/pf/content/posts/2019-12-03-learn-about-fibromyalgia-symptoms-and-methods-of-treatment.md

 title: Learn about fibromyalgia symptoms and methods of treatment
 author: Ashlie D. Stevens
 type: post
-date: 2019-12-03T15:50:41+00:00
+date: 2019-12-03T15:50:41.000Z
-excerpt: Fibromyalgia, or fibromyalgia, is a chronic condition caused by an imbalance in the treatment of pain in the body, according to the Federal Health Awareness Center
+excerpt: 'Fibromyalgia, or fibromyalgia, is a chronic condition caused by an imbalance in the treatment of pain in the body, according to the Federal Health Awareness Center'
 url: /learn-about-fibromyalgia-symptoms-and-methods-of-treatment/
-featured_image: /wp-content/uploads/2019/12/fibromyalgia.jpg
+image: /wp-content/uploads/2019/12/fibromyalgia.jpg
-tags:
-  - Abdominal pain
-  - Chronic condition
-  - Fibromyalgia
-  - Respiratory difficulties
+tags: [Abdominal pain, Chronic condition, Fibromyalgia, Respiratory difficulties]
 ---

 Fibromyalgia, or fibromyalgia, is a chronic condition caused by an imbalance in the treatment of pain in the body, according to the Federal Health Awareness Center.